Warrensville West Cemetery Historic Preservation Master Plan

 The cemetery was designated as a local Landmark in 1976 and is a contributing site to the Shaker Village National Register Historic District.
 It is the final resting place of Pioneer Families, Manx Settlers, Veterans of five Wars, founders of Warrensville Township, and North Union Shakers.
 The cemetery’s last burial took place in 1955 and has fallen into disrepair throughout the years.

-The City of Shaker Heights, in partnership with the Shaker Historical Society and Shaker Heights Public Library, is undertaking a Historic Preservation Master Plan for Warrensville West Cemetery.
-The Plan will identify existing resources and create a framework to preserve, protect, and maintain the burial ground's historical, archaeological, architectural, and cultural value, will increase the sites' attractiveness, and will assure that maintenance and security are properly guided.
-The Historic Preservation Master Plan for the cemetery will provide a roadmap to preserve one of Cuyahoga County's oldest burial sites and protect the remains of the people interred there.
+The City of Shaker Heights, in partnership with the Shaker Historical Society and Shaker Heights Public Library, has completed a Historic Preservation Master Plan for Warrensville West Cemetery.
+The Plan identifies existing resources and creates a framework to preserve, protect, and maintain the burial ground's historical, archaeological, architectural, and cultural value, will increase the site’s attractiveness, and will assure that maintenance and security are properly guided.
+The Historic Preservation Master Plan for the cemetery provides a roadmap to preserve one of Cuyahoga County's oldest burial sites and protect the remains of the people interred there.

 - Survey, documentation, and mapping of current conditions